H4mid2019/video_manager/README.md

 ## About <a name = "about"></a>

-This repo is a simple video manager with Django3.2 and DRF, which JWT authentication requires for all video and user endpoints unless the creation and the JWT token getter.
+This repo is a simple video manager with Django and DRF, which JWT authentication requires for all video and user endpoints unless the creation and the JWT token getter.

 **_This library has been tested with GitHub Workflows._**